passport/www.passportjs.org/content/guide/oauth-api.md

 those limits.

 As a toolkit, OAuthorize does not attempt to make implementation decisions.
-This guide does not cover these issues, but does highly recommended that services deploying OAuth have a complete understanding of the security considerations involved.
+This guide does not cover these issues, but does highly recommend that services deploying OAuth have a complete understanding of the security considerations involved.